VamsiUCSS/dedupe/README.md

   ```

 ### Usage
-  **_Caution_**: Refrain from refreshing page in between the process to avoid data loss.
+  **_Caution_**: Refrain from refreshing page in between the process of _deduping_ to avoid data loss.
-- Give a name to your _data file_, upload the file and Submit.
+- Upload your _data file_, give a name to it and Submit.
-- Select the _Unique Identity Column_ of your data-set and the Columns based on which the data is supposed to be deduped.
+- Select the _Unique Identity Column_ of your data-set and the _Columns_ based on which the data is supposed to be deduped.
 - Train the system

   | Option   | Result   |